Users import via CSV

-We understand that if you already have your own database, you don't want to lose it after installing User.com.
-On the contrary, you may wish to bring it to the system and have the users tracked.
-One of the options to send the data to the app is by importing it from a CSV file.
-This article will provide you with tips on this procedure.
+We understand that if you already have your own database, you don't want to lose it after installing user.com.
+You can import your data to user.com via CSV file.
+This article will provide you with tips on how you can do that.

 Before you start